-The District's Capital Projects Funds are comprised of construction funds used to account for financial resources to be used for the acquisition, construction, or improvement of major capital facilities as well as the District's Capital Reserve Fund.
-The district issued the Series A of 2018 bonds for the construction of the new Middle School, the proceeds of which are reflected in the Capital Projects Fund.
-With continued planning for unanticipated and proposed capital projects each year, additional funds in the amount of \$5.6 million were transferred to the Capital Reserve Fund.
+The District's Capital Projects Funds are comprised of construction funds used to account for financial resources to be used for the acquisition, construction, or improvement of major capital facilities, as well as the District's Capital Reserve Fund.
+With continued planning for unanticipated and proposed capital projects each year, additional funds in the amount of \$1.19 million were transferred to the Capital Reserve Fund.
 This fund was established to finance capital projects without the need for additional borrowing.
-As a result of these factors, the Capital Projects Fund's fund balance reflected an increase of approximately \$50,487,000 and the Capital Reserve Fund's fund balance increased by approximately \$2,537,000.
+The district started construction on its Middle School Project, as well as upgrading the entrances to two of its school sites.
+As a result of these factors, the Capital Projects Fund's fund balance reflected a decrease of approximately \$6,961,000 and the Capital Reserve Fund's fund balance decreased by approximately \$3,328,000.
 More detail on these funds can be found in the Combining Capital Projects Funds' statements.